-Rebel Dykes documentary at Arthouse Cinema Niagara on 18 November
+Rebel Dykes Documentary at Arthouse Cinema Niagara on 18 November

 Tampere Film Festival and the Friends of Queer History are hosting a Finnish premiere of Rebel Dykes documentary at Arthouse Cinema Niagara on 18 November.